UBS Global Equity Climate Transition Fund

 UBS Global Equity Climate Transition Fund |

-Sustainability Tilt | Unlabelled with sustainable characteristics | OEIC | Global | Equity | 24/02/2022 | Oct 2024 | |
+Sustainability Tilt | Unlabelled - promotes sustainable characteristics (has CFD) | OEIC | Global | Equity | 24/02/2022 | Oct 2024 | |

 ObjectivesThe Climate Transition rules-based strategy utilises a series of quantitative and qualitative metrics, under four pillars (mitigation, adaptation, transition and sustainability), by applying positive and negative tilts.
 The positive tilts aim to increase exposure to companies that: